 Remarkable Sights of Karakalpakstan are mostly located in the capital of the region – Nukus.
 The city itself is relatively young, only 80 years old.
 Hence, if we turn to the history, it is worth to notice that from the III century BC to IV century AD there was a city called Shurci, which was a part of the Khwarezm state.

-It is worthwhile to view the most notable constructions of Karakalpakstan which are the following:
+Traveling Karakalpakstan it is worthwhile to view the most notable constructions of the country which are the following:

 The State Museum named after Savitsky: Halls of the museum are divided into thematic departments, ranging from ancient times to the present days.
 There are a number of items related to Zoroastrianism religion.
 Also, a collection of Russian avant-garde paintings of the beginning of XX century has a special value for the museum;